 This determines where you intend to contain your opposition.
 It is better to set the containment area as wide (i.e. Force your opponent wide).
 This is because attacking down the middle covers less distance and is, therefore, easier compared to attacking from the sides.

 A high defensive line is susceptible to through balls, so it is definitely not recommended against counter-attacking teams.

 A deep defensive line means your defence plays close to your goalkeeper.
 While this protects the goalkeeper well, your opposition will have greater possession and can definitely punish you if their players are very good at keeping the ball.

 Loose compactness means your players will space themselves far apart.
 This is good if you want to cover a large area of the field and for long passing.
 Loose compactness compliments wide containment.

 Tight compactness means your players will be close together.
 This is good if you want to apply pressure on a specific part of the field, particularly an area where the opponent is strong at.
 Tight compactness compliments middle containment.

 Playing many in defence is essentially like parking the bus, which is more suitable for counter-attacking playstyle or when facing very strong opponents.
 Play fewer in defence to allow more players to join the attack.

 9) Offside trap:

 Your defensive line will try to push forward momentarily to leave the opponent’s forwards in an offside position.
-But I advise against this as I noticed that good forwards don’t seem to fall for this trap.
+But I advise against this as I notice that good forwards don’t seem to fall for this trap.